DevTeam/Pure.DI/readme/generic-composition-roots.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Generics/GenericsCompositionRootsScenario.cs)

-A generic composition root is represented by a method.
+Sometimes you want to be able to create composition roots with type parameters.
+In this case, the composition root can only be represented by a method.

 ```c#